 The transition to adulthood and different stages of adult life can be exciting times, but for many people can also be challenging and overshadowed by fears around what’s to come.

 For people who are neurodiverse or on the autism spectrum, adulthood can be particularly challenging.
+Some of these challenges can include the overwhelming “benchmarks” that many adults push for, like:

 Struggling to reach these benchmarks can impact the way you think about yourself (your self-identity), your self-esteem, and your desire to keep trying in life.